balram7878/Web-Development-Learning/Backend/readme.md

 # NodeJS: -

-- NodeJS is a runtime environment that execute JavaScript code outiside of a browser, it uses V8 which is a JS engine mean run JS code, that also power google chrome.
+- NodeJS is a runtime environment that execute JavaScript code outside of a browser, it uses V8 which is a JS engine, that also power google chrome.
-- It is just a piece of C++ code, it doesn't mean c++ directly can understand your JS code, instead.
+- v8 is just a piece of C++ code, it doesn't mean c++ directly can understand your JS code, instead.
 - before nodeJS, servers were build using languages like c, c++, php, java.
 Google created v8 engine which translate your JS code into machine code and v8 is written in C++ and that's how JS is used in backend.
 - v8 can be embedded into any c++ aplication, this mean we can embedded (integrate) v8 engine into our c++ program to run and understand JS code.
 Just like NodeJS does, it is also a c++ application, it embeds v8 and execute JS code.